 Commie Reds Puck Off.

-Over the course of one's life there will be many historic monumental memories.
+Over the course of one's life there will be many historic monumental memories to be made.
 Some memories are easily recalled just by remembering where you were or what you were doing at the time.
-Do you remember where you were on that summer day back on July 20th 1969 when a man first walked on the moon?
-How about your recollections as to what you were doing on that sunny Tuesday morning back on September 11th, 2001?
+Do you remember where you were on July 20th 1969 when a man first walked on the moon?
+What are your recollections as to what you were doing on that sunny Tuesday morning back on September 11th, 2001?

-As a twelve year old boy I was attending Lawrence Heights Junior High School on what would be a historic monumental day for my country Canada.
-It was September 28th 1972, I was in grade seven and it would be a day I will never forget.
+I was a twelve year old boy on September 28th 1972.
+I had just started attending grade seven at Lawrence Heights Junior High School on what would be a historic monumental day for my country Canada.
+It would be a day that I will never forget.

 The Summit Series would mean more to Canada than any other sporting event prior to and since that September day back in 1972.
 With the Soviets continually dominating international hockey, it was their Commie given right to boast how they were the supreme hockey nation.